Council Director: Jess Sparks

 What attracted you to GOTR: In my work as a counselor, I see how important it is for women and girls to have healthy coping skills, which when utilized give them the best chances to experience positive mental, emotional, and physical development.
 Girls on the Run provides our volunteers, girls, and anyone that comes in contact with the program the opportunity to learn healthy living skills, feel increased confidence, and experience positive outcomes.

-Board Chair: Amy Hiers
+Past Chair: Amy Hiers

 Assistant Prosecuting Attorney, Franklin County Prosecutor’s Office